Pepperdine's junior forward expects to be back from a hand injury for the season opener on Nov. 14.

 In the last three years under Wilson's leadership, the Waves have earned WCC Defensive Player of the Year (Brendan Lane in 2014) and Newcomer of the Year (Stacy Davis in 2013) awards, and six players have received All-WCC notice (including Davis on the first team in 2014).

 Pepperdine has also excelled in the classroom under Wilson.
-Malte Kramer became the program's first-ever Capital One/CoSIDA Academic All-American in 2014, while players have received WCC All-Academic honors four times and WCC Commissioner's Honor Roll appearances seven times.
+Malte Kramer became the program's first-ever Capital One/CoSIDA Academic All-American in 2014 and was a Pepperdine co-Valedictorian, while players have received WCC All-Academic honors four times and WCC Commissioner's Honor Roll appearances seven times.